melilocacr/dolls-kill-size-request-form/README.md

 ### Developing Locally

+##Requirements:
+-git
+-Node v6
+-npm v3

-You'll need to have npm installed in your system.
-Then start by pulling down the git repo:
+1. Start by pulling down the git repo:
 ```
 git clone https://github.com/melilocacr/dolls-kill-size-request-form.git
 ```

-Then go inside the project folder and run the following commands:
+2. Go inside the project folder and run the following command:

 ```
 npm install
 ````

-To run the app run:
+3. Start the app by running:

 ```
 npm start
 ```

-Then on your web browser navigate to [http://localhost:3000](http://localhost:3000/) to see the results
+4. On your web browser navigate to [http://localhost:3000](http://localhost:3000/) to see the results